-- The employer transfers his employee from Pretoria to Cape Town. - The employer has already paid for the transfer of the employee's personal goods and made arrangements for the employee and members of his household to stay in a hotel on the employer's account for the six months during which the employee's new house is being built. - The employee claims the following expenses for which he was fully reimbursed by the employer:
+- The employer transfers his employee from Pretoria to Cape Town. - The employer has already paid for the transfer of the employee's personal goods and made arrangements for the employee and members of his household to stay in a hotel on the employer's account for the six months during which the employee's new house is

-Description Amount New school uniforms purchased 1 750.00 Curtains made for new residence 8 360.00 Motor vehicle registration fees 216.00 Telephone, water and electricity connections 1 015.00 Loss on the sale of the previous residence 12 000.00 Architect's fees for the design of the new residence 7 600.00 Bond registration and legal fees for the new residence 6 800.00 Transfer duty on new residence 25 000.00 Agent's fee on sale of previous residence 16 3 TOTAL R79 138.00 New school uniforms purchased Curtains made for new residence Motor vehicle registration fees Telephone, water and electricity connections Loss on the sale of the previous residence Architect's fees for the design of the new residence Bond registration and legal fees for the new residence Transfer duty on new residence Agent's fee on sale of previous residence
+The employee claims the following expenses for which he was fully reimbursed by the employer:

+No Description Amount

+1 New school uniforms purchased 1 750.00

+2 Curtains made for new residence 8 360.00

+3 Motor vehicle registration fees 216.00

+4 Telephone, water and electricity connections 1 015.00

+5 Loss on the sale of the previous residence 12 000.00

+6 Architect's fees for the design of the new residence 7 600.00

+7 Bond registration and legal fees for the new residence

+8 Transfer duty on new residence 25 000.00

+9 Agent's fee on sale of previous residence 16 397.00

+TOTAL R79 138.00
-The employer must deduct employees' tax from items 5 and 6 as they are not exempt

-- from tax and the value of these two items must be reflected under code 3713; - All other items (except for items 5 and 6) are exempt from the deduction of employees' tax and their total value must be reflected under code 3714.
+- The employer must deduct employees' tax from items 5 and 6 as they are not exempt from tax and the value of these two items must be reflected under code 3713; - All other items (except for items 5 and 6) are exempt from the deduction of employees' tax and their total value must be reflected under code 3714.